Microbialite: Microbes that produce microbialites

 A broad number of studies have analyzed the diversity of microorganisms living at the surface of microbialites.
 Very often, this diversity is very high and includes bacteria, archaea and eukaryotes.
 While the phylogenetic diversity of these microbial communities is pretty well assessed using molecular biology, the identity of the organisms contributing to carbonate formation remains uncertain.
 Interestingly, some microorganisms seem to be present in microbialites forming in several different lakes, defining a core microbiome.
 Microbes that precipitate carbonate to build microbialites are mostly prokaryotes, which include bacteria and archaea.
 The best known carbonate-producing bacteria are Cyanobacteria and Sulfate-reducing bacteria.
-Additional bacteria may play a prominent role, such as bacteria performing anoxygenic photosythes is.
+Additional bacteria may play a prominent role, such as bacteria performing anoxygenic photosynthesis is.
 Archaea are often extremophiles and thus live in remote environments where other organisms cannot live, such as white smokers at the bottom of the oceans.

 Eukaryotic microbes, instead, produce less carbonate than prokaryotes.